-For documents created in Microsoft Excel 365, check the following accessibility guidelines for each document element to make sure that your document is accessible.
+For spreadsheets created in Microsoft Excel 365, check the following accessibility guidelines for each document element to make sure that your document is accessible.

 Use a text font that is easy to read

-- Ensure your text is readable by using at least 10 pt san serif fonts, such as Arial, Helvetica or Verdana.
-These font types will magnify well for those who have low vision.
+- Ensure your text is readable by using a sans serif fonts, such as Arial, Helvetica, or Verdana, that is at least 10pt in size.
+These font settings will magnify well for those who have low vision.

-- If there is an image with text in it, make sure to include that text in the alternative text for the image so it will be accessible to visually impaired students.
+- If there is an image that includes text, make sure to repeat that text in the alternative text field for the image so it will be accessible to assistive technology users.

-Images and Graphics (including Graphs, Maps & Shapes)
+Make Images and Graphics (including Graphs, Maps, and Shapes) Accessible

 Provide alternative text descriptions (alt text) for images and graphics.

-Alternative text descriptions of images (alt text) allows screen reader users to benefit from the information being conveyed by an image.
+Alternative text descriptions of images (alt text) allow screen reader users to benefit from the information being conveyed by an image.

 - The Alt Text Pane will open on the right side of the spreadsheet.